Showing posts with label 2020. Show all posts

 Thomas has been busy again!

-It's always exciting to hear of another brand new game in development for the Atari STe and we've just been given an early playable demo of Randomazer.
-It's by Thomas Ilg, the same fella who gave us a fantastic conversion of Frogs which should also work fine on the Falcon and Mega ST (check your STFM for an empty Blitter socket).
+It's always exciting to hear of a brand-new game in development for the Atari STe.
+I have just been given an early playable demo of Randomazer, by Thomas Ilg.
+That's right, the fella who gave us a fantastic conversion of Frogs.
+The graphics are designed by none other than STS with sweet tunes by xFalcon.
+Both are nothing less than top-notch!!

 These type of puzzlers aren't really my cuppa tea because I simply haven't got the patience for something like this!!
 However, I have actually enjoyed playing Randomazer which is something that both Thomas and I are probably shocked to hear!!
 Why, I hear you scream?